cortexlabs/cortex/README.md

 ### Manage

 * Update APIs with no downtime.
+* Stream logs from your APIs to your CLI.
 * Monitor API performance and track predictions.
-* Stream logs from deployed models to your CLI.

 ### Scale